markhj/opengl-msat/docs/window/window.md

 A very valid question!
 The idea of leveraging this control to the programmer, is for scenarios in which multiple settings that require window regeneration are changed at the same time.

+Otherwise you could end up with:

+1. Change MSAA sampling
+2. _Wait for window to regenerate_
+3. Change to full screen mode
+4. _Wait for window to regenerate_

+Instead, with the current implementation it works like:

+1. Change MSAA sampling
+2. Change to full screen mode
+3. _Wait for window to regenerate_

 ## Change size

 You can change the window size with ``Window::setSize``.